twolfson/sf-digital-services-assignment/README.md

     - One way to fix this would be a location lookup based on the street address but we felt this was low priority for the exercise

 ## Documentation
+### File structure
+- `browser/` - Files loaded into the browser (e.g. `css/`, `js/`)
+- `build/` - Assets compiled via `gulp` for development and distribution
+- `server/` - Files used to run our server and generate HTTP responses
+    - In an MVC application, there would be a lot more files but this is a very browser heavy application
+- `test/` - Collection of tests for both `browser/` and `server/`

 ### Architecture
 Our architecture is as follows: